 Second edition:

-When PD Publishing closed up shop, I took the opportunity to revise the story in a few places and went looking for another publisher.
-I signed a contract with Supposed Crimes LLC in 2013 both Turning Point and Turn for Home were published as second editions.
+When PD Publishing closed, I took the opportunity to revise the story in a few places and went looking for another publisher.
+I signed a contract with Supposed Crimes LLC.
+In 2013, both Turning Point and Turn for Home were published as second editions with the new covers.